hugoduncan/dado/design/adr/adr-rename-namespace-action.md

    5. Update namespace references
    6. Update namespace declarations

-5. All file operations must use the Patch component's FOD format
+5. All file operations must use the file-operation tool.

 6. The returned map should contain:
 ```clojure